 Time.
 Usually taken for granted but it is of the utmost essence in aviation.
-For time and speed together relates to distance and we can calculate how long a flight will take and estimate our time of arrival and it can also provide us with our fuel consumption during the flight.
+For time and speed together relates to distance and we can calculate how long a flight will take and then estimate our time of arrival.
+These calculations can also provide us with our fuel consumption during the flight.

 Do not forget that someone will start looking for us if we do not arrive on time, when we have filed a flight plan.

 Precise time is measured with sophisticated atomic clocks with an accuracy of a couple of seconds in a million years or so.
 Which is just about good enough for us pilots.

 Aviation regulations also require pilots to have an accurate time indicator, either as wrist watch or as a clock in the aircraft.